-- Three-wave pattern labeled A, B, and C.
+- Three-wave pattern identified as A, B, and C.

-- Waves A and C within the Zig-Zag correction are motive and follow a 5-3-5-3-5 structure.
+- Waves A and C within the zig-zag correction are motive waves, following a 5-3-5-3-5 structure.

 - Waves A and C move in the opposite direction of the main trend.

-- A zig-zag correction is a common pattern found in waves 2, 4, and B.
+- A zig-zag correction is a common pattern observed in waves 2, 4, and B.

-- Wave C is often the same size as Wave A.
+- Wave C typically matches the size of Wave A.

 Rule 1 # Wave B must end before the starting point of Wave A.